18F/18f.gsa.gov/_principles/index.md

 ## <a name="working-in-an-agile-way"></a> Working in an agile way

 We develop software using [agile](https://pages.18f.gov/agile/) and lean methodologies.
 These approaches are the norm in the private sector, and they differ considerably from basing work on requirement documents.
-Instead of determining all our necessary features up front, we’ll build the product in stages, testing along the way to ensure that we’re meeting user needs and responding quickly to any changes in requirements, goals, policy, or outside factors.
+Instead of determining all the necessary features up front, we’ll build the product in stages, testing along the way to ensure that we’re meeting user needs and responding quickly to any changes in requirements, goals, policy, or outside factors.

 It can be stressful to start a project without being able to clearly list the final features.
 But we will start out with a very clear sense of your goals, and our techniques will ensure that we hew to those goals closely, building on successes along the way.
 Our techniques will also give your agency good visibility into the project’s evolution, timeframe, and budget.